 In February 2016, the FASB issued ASU2016-02, Leases (ASC Topic 842), a comprehensive new lease recognition standard which will supersede previous existing lease recognition guidance.
 Under the standard, lessees will need to recognize a right-of use asset and a lease liability for leases with terms greater than twelve months.
 The liability will be equal to the present value of lease payments.
 The asset will be based on the liability, subject to adjustment, such as for initial direct costs.
 For income statement purposes, leases will be required to be classified as either operating or finance.
 Operating leases will result in straight-line expense (similar to current operating leases) while finance leases will result in a front-loaded expense pattern (similar to current capital leases).
 The standard is effective for fiscal periods beginning after December 15, 2021 and interim periods within fiscal years beginning after December 15, 2022 and requires a modified retrospective adoption.
-The Company is currently evaluating the impact the adoption of this standard will have on the financial statements.
+The Company anticipates the right of use asset to be approximately \$16 million and the right of use liability to be approximately \$18 million to be included in the consolidated balance sheet on the date of adoption.

 In June 2016, the FASB issued ASU2016-13, "Financial Instruments-Credit Losses" (Topic 326).
 The FASB issued this update to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
 The amendments in this update replace the existing guidance of incurred loss impairment methodology with an approach that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 In November 2018, the FASB issued ASU 2018-19, "Codification Improvements to Topic 326, Financial Instruments-Credit Losses," which clarifies the scope of guidance in the ASU 2016-13.
-The updated guidance is effective for annual periods beginning after December 15, 2022 and interim periods within fiscal years beginning after December 15, 2023.
+The updated guidance is effective for annual periods beginning after December 15, 2023 and interim periods within fiscal years beginning after December 15, 2023.
 The Company is currently evaluating the impact the adoption of this standard will have on the financial statements.